 Learning is assessed in a number of ways in the Mathematics Department, including in-class tests, take-home coursework, projects and oral presentations.
 Assessments are designed to motivate and monitor the progress of each student throughout their courses, and allow students to gain feedback on their learning and work.

 Most modules in the Mathematics Department are assessed by a combination of coursework during the term and a final exam in May, where the final exam is usually worth 90% of the final mark.
 Coursework for modules with examinations is marked and returned to students during the term for feedback.
 Many students find it difficult to write out a mathematical argument at first, and the feedback that you receive can form a valuable part of the process of learning to present an argument.

 In the Third and Fourth Years some modules are project based, with no final exam.
 In the First and Second Year students undertake a short end of the year research project and Fourth Years complete a year long intensive independent research project.
 Third Year students may opt for an independent research project as one of their modules.

 Final examinations for mathematics modules are held in May each year, with resit examinations for Years 1 and 2 in September.
 All modules must be passed in order to progress to the following year of study.

 Current Students should visit the MathsCentral Blackboard module for information on mathematics examinations, including timetables, advice on resits and appeals.
 Past papers and solution sets can also be found on Blackboard.

 Your class of degree is determined by your total mark over the whole programme, but the years do not count equally.
 We give less weight to the first year, since it is a year of consolidation and acclimatisation to university life.

-For degree classification information, please read information in the Scheme of the Award of Honours.
+For degree classification information, please read information in the Scheme for the Award of Honours in Mathematics (2016-2017).